nathansf/firebase-react-ts-sandbox/README.md

 - useEffect example with loading state for fetching data
 - Form example with a mix of controlled and uncontrolled inputs
 - Todo list showing a list of tasks from mock api request
+  - Uncompleted tasks have button to mark completed

 ### Follow-up